-Upon completion of all required lower-division courses, pre-majors who seek entrance to the ICAM major must formally apply at the Music Department Undergraduate Program Office.
+Upon completion of all required lower-division courses, pre-majors who seek entrance to the ICAM major must formally apply at the Music

+Department Undergraduate Program Office.

 Admission will be based on the following criteria:

-- Performance in the lower-division courses as measured by a GPA of 3.0 or higher, determined by the department on an annual basis. - Submission to the department of a portfolio of work demonstrating superior progress as a pre-major.
+- Performance in the lower-division courses as measured by a GPA of 3.0 or higher, determined by the department on an annual basis. - 2.
+Submission to the department of a portfolio of work demonstrating superior progress as a pre-major.
 The portfolio will consist of at least two projects that the student has produced in ICAM 40/VIS 40, in another digital arts class, or independently, that in the faculty's judgment demonstrate that the student possesses the artistic ability and technical skills to perform at a high level in upper-division courses in the majors.
 Pre-majors should consult the undergraduate adviser in music as to the form in which projects should be submitted (disk, slides, tapes, etc.).
+For ICAM-music students the portfolio may consist of CDs, DVDs, videotapes, audio tapes, Web sites, performances and performace reviews, ICAM 40 projects, media works created independently or collaboratively with other students, media works created independently or during internships or employment, written personal statements regarding career goals; written recommendations from ICAM faculty, software design, and implementation projects.